Commercial Property Analyzer

 Model commercial seller-carry scenarios

-Use the commercial calculator to compare a traditional commercial sale with a seller-carry structure while keeping the first step simple.
+Use the commercial property analyzer to compare a traditional commercial sale with a seller-carry structure while keeping the first step simple.

 Why the commercial flow starts simple

 Commercial deals can have a lot of moving parts, but the first screen should not feel like a spreadsheet.
-NetMore starts with the few fields needed to create a useful first scenario: sale price, annual NOI, and buyer down payment.
-Address can be required first if that fits your workflow.
+NetMore starts with the few fields needed to create a useful first scenario: property type, sale price, annual NOI, and buyer down payment.
+Address can be required in the Property Details section if that fits your workflow.

 How to use the NOI and cap rate context

 Annual NOI and market cap rate help frame value context for the deal.
-The calculator can show the implied value from NOI and the implied cap rate at the sale price, which helps surface whether the proposed price and income profile are aligned.
+The property analyzer can show the implied value from NOI and the implied cap rate at the sale price, which helps surface whether the proposed price and income profile are aligned.

 What the seller-carry side shows

-The seller-financed side focuses on the pieces that matter most in a commercial conversation: buyer down payment, existing payoff, monthly income, total payments, balloon payoff, and total projected proceeds.
+The creative financing side focuses on the pieces that matter most in a commercial conversation: property type, buyer down payment, existing payoff, monthly income, total interest earned, total payments, balloon payoff, and total projected proceeds.

 - Use down payment to discuss buyer equity and seller cash at closing.